 Sea to Sky Gondola

 Brackendale Eagle Provincial Park is located in the Squamish River Valley, which is one of the best places to see wintering bald eagles in North America.
-From November to February, the Squamish River is swimming with spawning salmon, which is what attracts the eagles.
-Peak viewing is from mid-December to mid-January.
-The record for most eagles seen is 3,769 in 1994.
-The park is focused on conservation, and has an Eagle Run viewing shelter.
+From November to February, the area is brimming with spawning salmon, attracting thousands of eagles (the record for the most spotted is 3,769 in 1994).As well as being focused on conservation, the park also has an Eagle Run viewing shelter.
 We recommend you visit between mid-December and mid-January for peak viewing opportunities.

 Britannia Mine Museum